What are Fine Motor Skills?

 - Allow your child to practice balance by pouring water in to a cup or carrying a container full of liquid across the room without spilling.

-- Build structures such as towers or bridges and assemble tracks and roads.
+- Build structures like towers or bridges and assemble tracks and roads.

-If you are looking for toys to help your baby or toddler to develop fine motor skills, have a look at Hello Charlie’s range of educational toys to help your baby’s development.
+If you are looking for best toys for fine motor skills, have a look at Hello Charlie’s range of educational toys to help your baby’s development.